List of Coronation Street characters introduced in 2024: Frankie Bolton

-Francis "Frankie" Bolton is the son of established characters Lauren Bolton (Cait Fitton) and Joel Deering (Calum Lill).
+Frankie Bolton is the son of established characters Lauren Bolton (Cait Fitton) and Joel Deering (Calum Lill).
 He is born in August 2024 prematurely after Lauren is unknowingly spiked by Joel.
 She gives birth to a fighting Frankie who is unable to support his own life.
 Lauren decided to name Frankie after her grandfather, Francis.
 Joel also points out his grandfather was also called Francis.

 Lauren returns pregnant in early July 2024, much to Joel's dismay.
 Speaking about the plot twist and storyline, Fitton explained "Lauren has never had unconditional love – she doesn't know what that is.
 When anyone tries to get close to her, her guard automatically goes up.
 I think with her child, she will be that child's role model.
 That baby is going to be with her through everything.
 She is powerful and she has got someone that's going to love her unconditionally, when she's never had that."
 Fitton conveyed Lauren's fears for her baby and herself of Joel, adding she is "petrified".
 Fitton further explained, "Parents will know that your baby comes first – that's Lauren.
 She doesn't care what happens to her now – as long as that baby's safe, that's all she cares about.
 I think she'll always make mistakes, though.
 What is the perfect parent if you've never been one?
 There's no such thing.
 You go with your gut instincts and what's right."